khalidrahmani/jaderp/doc/module.rst

 .. _module:

-Building an OpenERP Web module
+Building an Jad Web module
 ==============================

-There is no significant distinction between an OpenERP Web module and an OpenERP module, the web part is mostly additional data and code inside a regular OpenERP module.
+There is no significant distinction between an Jad Web module and an Jad module, the web part is mostly additional data and code inside a regular Jad module.
 This allows providing more seamless features by integrating your module deeper into the web client.

 A Basic Module
 --------------

-A very basic OpenERP module structure will be our starting point:
+A very basic Jad module structure will be our starting point:

 .. code-block:: text